ccooper1982/fcache/README.md

   - string, int, unsigned int, float, bool
   - list/array of the above

 KV also supports groups, which is a simple method to separate related keys.
-A group is identified by a unique string, such as an email address, in to which keys for that group are stored.
+A group is identified by a unique string into which keys for that group are stored.
+For example, you could create a group per user using their email address as a group name.

 [Read more](https://ccooper1982.github.io/fcache/kv/).